ezeeworld/B4S-Android-SDK/README.md

    Logging is turned off by default; use the `B4SSettings` object returned on initialization to enable debugging (using `setShouldLogDebug` and `setShouldLogVerbose`) as well as to change various other settings.

+7. To allow the SDK to show notifications as pop-up over the application when in the foreground, every `Activity` of your application needs a tie-in to the B4S SDK.
+Specifically, every `Activity` needs to either extends from `B4SNotificationActivity` or manually call through an instance of `B4SNotificationPopup`.
+In the latter case, ensure that you call through the `onPause` and `onResume` methods of the `B4SNotificationPopup` isntance.

 ### Application tagging

 You can tag your application with the B4S SDK.
 You can set two values: The first parameter is the event descriptor and the second the user data asociated to the event.